 Temporary or semi-permanent dyes are designed to get deposited on your hair directly thus not needing any hair developer.

 These colors are generally rainbow colors and generally aren’t a permanent solution to cover the grays and just manage to color them.

 Dyes that have been made to be used with developers when used without them, will just be a waste of dye and money.

 What happens if you put too much developer in hair bleach?

 When you decide to bleach your hair and have accidentally put more amount of developer then you will end up lightening your hair without depositing the right amount of color on your hair.
 Thus, the desired hair color will refuse to come out.

 The normal recommended ratio of bleach to developer is 1:2

-Top 5 Best Selling Hair Color Developers
+Best Hair Color Developers from Popular Brands

 The major thing to keep in mind when mixing the developer with the hair dye is to pay attention to the ratio.
 When the ratio is correct, the hair dye will come beautifully on your hair as the pigments will go inside the pores very nicely.

-Permanent hair dyes use developers and semi-permanent ones don’t. the basic rule to mix developers with toners, no hair lifters and high color lifters has to be kept in mind and you would be fine.
+Permanent hair dyes use developers and semi-permanent ones don’t. the basic rule to mix developers with toners, no hair lifters and high color lifters have to be kept in mind and you would be fine.
 May the amount of developer be with you when you are dyeing your hair!